microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/Identity.Governance/docs/v1.0-beta/New-MgIdentityGovernancePrivilegedAccessGroupEligibilitySchedule.md

       - `[Topic <String>]`: The topic of the conversation.
 This property can be set when the conversation is created, but it cannot be updated.
       - `[UniqueSenders <String[]>]`: All the users that sent a message to this Conversation.
     - `[CreatedByAppId <String>]`: App ID of the app used to create the group.
 Can be null for some groups.
 Returned by default.
 Read-only.
 Supports $filter (eq, ne, not, in, startsWith).
     - `[CreatedDateTime <DateTime?>]`: Timestamp of when the group was created.
 The value cannot be modified and is automatically populated when the group is created.
 The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
 Returned by default.
-Supports $filter (eq, ne, not, ge, le, in).
 Read-only.
     - `[CreatedOnBehalfOf <IMicrosoftGraphDirectoryObject>]`: directoryObject
     - `[Description <String>]`: An optional description for the group.
 Returned by default.
 Supports $filter (eq, ne, not, ge, le, startsWith) and $search.
     - `[DisplayName <String>]`: The display name for the group.
 Required.
 Maximum length is 256 characters.
 Returned by default.
 Supports $filter (eq, ne, not, ge, le, in, startsWith, and eq on null values), $search, and $orderBy.
-    - `[Drive <IMicrosoftGraphDrive>]`: drive
+    - `[Drive <IMicrosoftGraphDrive1>]`: drive
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
       - `[CreatedBy <IMicrosoftGraphIdentitySet>]`: identitySet
         - `[(Any) <Object>]`: This indicates any property can be added to this object.